rupertwh/bmplib/README.md

     BMP_RESULT_PNG and leave the file pointer in the correct state to be passed on to either libpng or libjpeg.
 Works as designed.
 Don't want to create dependency on those libs.
-  - We currently ignore icc-profiles and chromaticity/gamma values.
+  - We currently ignore chromaticity/gamma values from V4+ headers.
 See TODO.

 ### Writing BMP files: